 Who gets shoulder injuries?

 Who gets shoulder injuries?
 The short answer is ANYONE but mostly athletes who do sports that require repetitive, intensive training routines.
 They can come on abruptly or can develop slowly.
-In either case it is best you do not ignore the injury because doing so can lead to more serious injury.
-Whatever the cause orthopaedic surgeons group shoulder problems into two major categories – Instability and Impingement injuries:
+In either case, you shouldn’t ignore the injury because doing so can lead to a more serious condition.
+Whatever the cause experts group shoulder problems into two major categories – Instability and Impingement injuries:

-Impingement – this is caused by excessive rubbing of the muscles against the top part of the shoulder blade, called the acromion, and tend to occur from activities that require excessive overhead arm motion.
+- Impingement – the excessive rubbing of the muscles against the top part of the shoulder blade is the main cause, it is called the acromion, and tend to occur from activities that require excessive overhead arm motion.
 So, what are the commonest shoulder injuries?
 In no order:

 Pain is common when these movements are attempted.
 The tendons of the rotator cuff muscles degenerate and weaken with age and can tear.